MATH-1300-LN01&WBP01

 Section 8.2 through Objective 2 (pages 535–539) from the textbook.

-- Exercises due on November 9 Thursday
+- Exercises due on November 13 Wednesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 In each of the following forms of the Law of Sines,